junronglau/base-data-generator/README.md

 # Datasets

 ## Input
-The input data will be generated from the data extraction repo [here](https://github.com/fatberryz/FYP_UC1), which retrieves both reviews and profiles dataset from amazon.
+The input data will be generated from the data extraction repo [here](https://github.com/fatberryz/FYP_UC1), which retrieves reviews, profiles and products dataset from amazon.
 The format is listed below, and should be placed in the `./data/raw` folder

 ### Reviews